 To have HANNA come to Frankfurt from the US and now provide offspring here is a significant achievement.
 Actually, the breeding program for bonobos is run on a European level.
 The EAZA Ex-situ Programme (EEP), which has been in existence since 1985, is coordinated by Antwerp Zoo, as is the International Studbook.
 However, close cooperation with the American Species Survival Program (SSP), as in this case, is extremely important due to the relatively small population of bonobos.

 "Frankfurt Zoo has been breeding bonobos for many years.
 In 1962, the world's first breeding succeeded here.
 Since then, 42 bonobos have been born at our zoo.
 We are very proud of this," says zoo director Dr. Miguel Casares.
 "We are very happy that the cooperation on an international level works so well.
 That a new genetic lineage is now represented in Europe thanks to HANNA and her cub is very important for the establishment and maintenance of a long-term stable and genetically diverse bonobo population in zoos."

 Exactly one week after the first birth, another offspring presented itself to the bonobos: On February 6, MIXI gave birth to her third child.
 Again, the sex could not be determined so far.
 MIXI is 19 years old and a relaxed and experienced mother.

 Since 1996, bonobos, which are found only in a relatively small area in the DR Congo in central Africa, have been considered critically endangered, according to the IUCN.
-Like gibbons, the bonobo population is coming under pressure primarily from habitat destruction and ongoing poaching.
+Like gibbons, the bonobo population is also coming under pressure, mainly due to habitat destruction and ongoing poaching.